-In celebration of the Junos and Canadian music legends, EverythingZoomer.com looks back at interviews with three home-grown stars who discuss how the Great White North helped shape their careers and Canadian music’s influence at home and abroad.
+In honour of Canada's 150th, we look back at interviews with five home-grown stars who discuss how the Great White North helped shape their careers and Canadian music's influence at home and abroad.

 Often called the "architect of Canadian rock and roll," Randy Bachman reflects on how the Canadian music landscape has changed since he emerged as one of the first internationally-successful Canadian artists in the 1960s as a member of The Guess Who: